David-OConnor/saturn/README.rst

  - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, from Arrow.
  - to_iso: Wrapper for datetime.datetime's isoformat() method, as a function.
  - from_iso: Create a datetime from an isoformat string.
- - timedelta and date are included as wrappers for their respective datetime classes, so you don't need to import datetime.
+ - timedelta, date, and today are included as wrappers for their respective datetime/date classes, so you don't need to import datetime.

 Installation